software-assignments-spring2021/spring-2019-ar-mini-games/README.md

 # AR Mini Games
 _AR Mini Games_ (working title) is a project for mini games in Augmented Reality.
 Using the Unity engine in combination with ARCore and ARKit functionality we can bring these experiences to our users.
-Current games planned for production are AR Darts and AR Basketball.
+Current game planned for production is AR Darts.

 ## Requirements
 Minimum operating system requirements and UML diagrams are available [here](https://github.com/nyu-software-engineering/ar-mini-games/blob/master/REQUIREMENTS.md).